 The deadline to register or change your information is April 23 for the Presidential Primary and October 15 for the General.

-Baltimore County residents who are eligible to vote but not yet registered can register in person and vote at our early voting centers between 7 a.m. and 8 p.m. from Thursday, May 2 to Thursday, May 9 for the Primary, and Thursday, October 24 to Thursday, October 31 for the General Election.
+Baltimore County residents who are eligible to vote but not yet registered can register in person and vote at our early voting centers between 7 a.m. and 8 p.m. from Thursday, May 2 to Thursday, May 9 for the Primary, and Thursday, October 24 to Thursday, October 31 for the General.

 Learn more about in-person registration during early voting from the Maryland State Board of Elections.

 - Gather Information Required for Registration

 Required or requested information to apply for registration includes: